-Physical Education Plans - The Commissioner's regulations state that the Board of Education is responsible for developing and implementing school district plans to provide PE experiences for students.
+Physical Education Plans -The Commissioner's regulations state that the Board of Education is responsible for developing and implementing school district plans to provide PE experiences for students.
 Such plans should be kept on file in the school district office and shall be filed with the SED Division of Physical Education, Fitness, Health, Nutrition and Safety Services.
-In addition, the NYCRR indicates specific items that the PE plan must address, such as program plans, required instruction, attendance, personnel, facilities and administrative procedures.
+In addition, the NYCRR indicates specific items that the PE plan should address, such as program plans, required instruction, attendance, personnel, facilities and administrative procedures.

-The District has a PE plan available for the public to view; however, it was not filed with SED9 and was insufficient, as it did not provide students with the required number of PE opportunities and minutes each week.
-Positively, District officials require that all students be scheduled for PE, that student PE grades and notes be maintained each year and that teachers ensure students are attending PE classes.
+The District has a PE plan available for the public to view; however, it was last Board-approved in 2006, was not filed with SED and was insufficient, as it did not provide students with the required number of physical education opportunities and minutes each week.
+District officials require that all students be scheduled for PE, that student PE grades and notes be maintained each year, and that teachers ensure students are attending PE classes.
 We confirmed students are scheduled for PE classes and that students generally attend the classes.

-We reviewed secondary school student class records and schedules to determine whether PE classes are scheduled for students in accordance with District statements and master schedules and found no issues.
+We reviewed secondary school student class records and schedules to determine whether PE classes are scheduled for students in accordance with District statements, the PE plan and master schedules.
+We found no issues with the exception of the PE plan which did not detail the number of PE classes and the minutes per class.

-The two Assistant Superintendents and the PE convener were aware of the requirements prescribed by SED but during our audit we found they were not aware they needed to have a detailed PE plan.
-By not maintaining a comprehensive PE plan for guiding staff and monitoring the program, District officials risk not complying with regulations and not providing adequate PE for students.
+The Athletic Director told us he was aware of the PE requirements prescribed by SED, but during our audit we found that he was not aware the District needed a detailed physical education plan.
+By not maintaining a fully compliant PE plan for guiding staff and for monitoring the program, District officials risk not complying with regulations and providing inadequate PE for students.
 This could harm student academic performance and increase the potential for obesity.